Copenhagen interpretation: Einstein–Podolsky–Rosen paradox

 This thought experiment involves a pair of particles prepared in what later authors would refer to as an entangled state.
 In a 1935 paper, Einstein, Boris Podolsky, and Nathan Rosen pointed out that, in this state, if the position of the first particle were measured, the result of measuring the position of the second particle could be predicted.
 If instead the momentum of the first particle were measured, then the result of measuring the momentum of the second particle could be predicted.
 They argued that no action taken on the first particle could instantaneously affect the other, since this would involve information being transmitted faster than light, which is forbidden by the theory of relativity.
-They invoked a principle, later known as the "EPR criterion of reality", positing that, "If, without in any way disturbing a system, we can predict with certainty (i.e., with probability equal to unity) the value of a physical quantity, then there exists an element of reality corresponding to that quantity".
+They invoked a principle, later known as the "Einstein–Podolsky–Rosen (EPR) criterion of reality", positing that, "If, without in any way disturbing a system, we can predict with certainty (i.e., with probability equal to unity) the value of a physical quantity, then there exists an element of reality corresponding to that quantity".
 From this, they inferred that the second particle must have a definite value of position and of momentum prior to either being measured.

 Bohr's response to the EPR paper was published in the Physical Review later that same year.
 He argued that EPR had reasoned fallaciously.
 Because measurements of position and of momentum are complementary, making the choice to measure one excludes the possibility of measuring the other.
 Consequently, a fact deduced regarding one arrangement of laboratory apparatus could not be combined with a fact deduced by means of the other, and so, the inference of predetermined position and momentum values for the second particle was not valid.
 Bohr concluded that EPR's "arguments do not justify their conclusion that the quantum description turns out to be essentially incomplete."